Kinjutsu00/XSSscanner/README.md

 This is a free software, do everythig you want, modify it, change it, share it, BUT:

 	Be conscious!
-	<b>You can test a site only if you are the owner or if the owner formally asks you!<b>
+	You can test a site only if you are the owner or if the owner formally asks you!
 	I do not take any responsibility of your usage.

 This app work only with a site that has form, a site without form will stall this app